About us

 1987 – Opening of the Ananda School

-Due to great support, Usthi is able to open a second school in Hudarait, east of Kolkata.
+Due to great support, Usthi is able to open a second school in Hudarait, 20 km east of Kolkata.

-1992 – A new group home for girls in Kolkata.
+1992 – A new home for girls in Kolkata

 1998 – Great loss for Usthi

-After years of untiring dedication to the projects in India, Edeltrud Bürki dies.
-As Kurt says, she was the heart of the Usthi Foundation.
+After years of untiring dedication to the projects in India, Edeltrud Bürki dies at the age of 60.
+As Kurt Bürki says, she was the heart of the Usthi Foundation.

-Together with a new project partner, family communities, school sponsorships, tutoring centres, two vocational training centres and a campaign to prevent child trafficking are set up in Hyderabad over the years.
+Together with a new project partner, children’s homes, school sponsorships, tuition centres and a skills training programme are established in Hyderabad over the years.

 2012 – Support for the little ones